NativeScript/canvas/packages/canvas/README.md

 	// Clear the context with the newly set color.
 This is
 	// the function call that actually does the drawing. gl.clear(gl.COLOR_BUFFER_BIT);
-	canvas.flush(); // must be called to draw on screen
 }
 ```